 Celtics lose third straight, 123-108 to Wizards

-WASHINGTON (AP) — Bradley Beal scored 13 of his 31 points in the fourth quarter and the Washington Wizards extended their home winning streak to 14 games with a 123-108 victory over the Boston Celtics on Tuesday night.
+Beal scored 13 of his 31 points in the fourth quarter, and the Wizards extended their home winning streak to 14 games with a 123-108 victory over the Boston Celtics on Tuesday night.

+‘‘I wanted to win, man.
+I wanted to win bad,’’ Beal said. ‘‘Especially to keep our home streak going.
+Especially after the last game we played them.
+We had a little chip on our shoulder.’’

-John Wall added 27 points, and Markieff Morris had 19 points and 11 rebounds as the Wizards never trailed while scoring their most points this season.
+John Wall added 27 points, and Markieff Morris had 19 points and 11 rebounds as the Wizards exacted some revenge after complaining of dirty play in two previous meetings with the Celtics.

-It came in a game they openly labeled a grudge match, even arriving at the Verizon Center in funeral-themed black clothing.
+The second one, a 117-108 Celtics home win, featured five technical fouls and ended with Wall and Boston’s Jae Crowder nearly setting off a brawl.

+That prompted the Wizards to show up to Verizon Center on Tuesday wearing all-black, funeral-themed clothing.

 Isaiah Thomas scored 25 points and had 13 assists, but shot 1 of 7 in the fourth quarter in Boston’s third straight loss.

-Al Horford added 22 points and Jae Crowder had 17 for Celtics.
+Al Horford added 22 points and Crowder had 17 for Celtics.
 Boston allowed the Wizards to shoot 57.8 percent from the floor, its worst field goal percentage defense of the season.

-Upset at perceived dirty play by the Celtics in the teams’ first two meetings, the Wizards arrived at the Verizon Center in an array of black attire.

-On Jan.
-11, the Celtics’ 117-108 victory ended with Wall and Crowder trading verbal barbs that nearly escalated.
-Both were later fined.
+‘‘They got whatever they wanted on their offensive end,’’ said Crowder, who insisted the game took no extra significance for the Celtics.

-There was only minor tension this time around as the Wizards controlled the game throughout.
+The Wizards never trailed and controlled the game throughout.

-After building their lead to 12 three times in the second half, Washington finally stretched it to 110-97 when Beal hit a driving bank shot, absorbed Marcus Smart’s foul and converted a three-point play.
+After building their lead to 12 three times in the second half, they finally stretched it to 110-97 when Beal hit a driving bank shot, absorbed Marcus Smart’s foul and converted a three-point play.

 A few possessions later, Beal stole Crowder’s pass to Thomas and converted a finger roll to make it 114-100.
 Wall’s dunk and three-point play over Kelly Olynyk, complete with a biceps flex in the middle, made it 119-104.